China's Huawei says 2020 sales rose despite US sanctions - WTMJ

 Network equipment sales to global phone carriers were flat at 302.6 billion yuan ($46.4 billion) after Washington pressured European and other allies to exclude Huawei as they upgrade to next-generation technology.

-Chinese government spokespeople accuse Washington of using phony security accusations to hurt a rising competitor.
+Chinese officials accuse Washington of using phony security accusations to hurt a rising competitor.

-The two governments, along with Canada, are mired in a diplomatic battle over the arrest in Vancouver of a Huawei executive who is Ren’s daughter.
+The two governments, along with Canada, are fighting over the arrest in Vancouver of a Huawei executive, Meng Wanzhou, who is Ren’s daughter.
 She is fighting extradition to the United States on charges related to possible violation of U.S. trade sanctions on Iran.

-Two former Canadian diplomats were arrested in China and are being prosecuted on spying charges in what is widely seen as an attempt to pressure Prime Minister Justin Trudeau’s government to release the executive, Meng Wanzhou.
+Two former Canadian diplomats were arrested in China and are being prosecuted on spying charges in what is widely seen as an attempt to pressure Prime Minister Justin Trudeau’s government to release Meng.

-Huawei, headquartered in the southern city of Shenzhen, says it is owned by the Chinese employees who make up half its workforce.
+Huawei says it is owned by the Chinese employees who make up half its workforce of 197,000 in 170 countries.
 The company began reporting financial results a decade ago in an attempt to defuse Western security concerns.

 Huawei Technologies Ltd.: www.huawei.com